uidaholib/HJCCC_source/pages/timeline.md

 permalink: /timeline/
 ---

-## Eras
+## Japanese Eras

-Most items can not be precisely dated, but fall into broad periods of popularity and manufacturing.
+Most items cannot be precisely dated but fall into broad periods based on stylistic trends and technological change with the Japanese ceramics industry.
-This visualization pulls together objects based on their approximate period of manufacturing.
+This visualization pulls together objects based on their peak popularity and approximate period of manufacture.
-Objects may appear in multiple eras.
+Objects that with longer periods of manufacture or popularity appear in multiple eras.